mastanley13/va-course-ghl/documents/06_Module_Opportunities.md

 5. What should happen after marking Lost? <details><summary>Answer</summary>Apply a lost reason, tag for reactivation sequence, and update reporting.</details>

 ## Practice labs + evidence rubric
-- **Lab: Unclog a pipeline**
+- **Lab: Dual pipelines + stage movement**
-  - Deliverable: Clean pipeline with stage WIP limits and updated lost reasons.
+  - Deliverable: Sales + Fulfillment pipelines with test cards moved through stages and a documented stale-stage trigger.
-  - Evidence: Before/after screenshots of the board, plus one opportunity record showing tasks and notes.
+  - Evidence: Pipeline board screenshots, one opportunity detail with value/contact/status, and the stale-trigger description.
-  - Rubric: Pass if stages are defined, cards are redistributed or closed appropriately, and evidence shows notes/tasks per SOP.
+  - Rubric: Pass if both pipelines exist with scenario names, cards are moved, and stale-stage monitoring is defined.